 - A duplex is two separate dwellings which are attached either side-by-side (a semi-detached home) or one unit above the other.
-It is important to note that this type of structure may be a strata titled property and therefore subject to the Strata Property Act.
+It is important to note that this type of structure may be strata titled property and therefore subject to the Strata Property Act.

-- In British Columbia, the term “townhouse” is usually used to describe one of a group of dwellings (most often two-storey) joined together by common walls, each with its own entrance from the outside.
+- In British Columbia, the term “townhouse” is usually used to describe one of a group of dwellings (most often two-story) joined together by common walls, each with its own entrance from the outside.

 Mobile or Manufactured Home